- Background Of The US Government

-GED Social Studies Practice Test: Structure And Design Of United States Government
+GED Social Studies Practice Test: United States Government – Federal, State and Local Government

 The United States Government is generally broken up into three parts: (1) Federal, (2) State, and (3) Local.

 - Federal: The federal government is the central government located in the U.S. Capital, Washington, D.C.
 It oversees the entire country to a certain extent.
 It has the power to do things such as make treaties with other countries, regulate currency (the dollar), create federal laws, etc. It’s powers, however, are limited as the state governments have powers of their own.
 Overall, the powers granted to each level of government are dictated by the U.S. Constitution.